By: Author John Cunningham. Published: 2019/01/31 at 10:17 am

 The white smoke is the engine burning off all the excess oil.
 The fix – drain the excessive oil and idle the engine until the smoke clears.
 This may take 5 minutes or so.

-Too much oil will cause other problems, smoke, poor running, no running, leaks, and engine damage.
-Check out “How to check oil level”.
+Too much oil will cause other problems, such as smoke, poor running, no running, leaks, and engine damage.
+Check out “How to check oil level.”

 Drain excess oil and check and top up if needed.